CNuge/go-fasta/README.md

 * fasta file sorting
 This functionality is controlled by the following command line flags (example use cases given).

-### `-m` merge
+### `-m` Merge Fasta files
-Takes a list of comma delimited file names (or a text file with a list of fasta file names) and merge them and write to -f or default name

-Merge Fastas.
-The -m flage takes a comma delimited list of fasta filenames to be merged.
+The merge flag takes a comma delimited list of fasta filenames to be merged.
 The final fasta will contain the sequences in the order of the .fasta inputs.
 You an also pass in a .txt filename which contains a list of filnames (all names specified on seprate lines).
 Use in conjunction with the -f flag to alter the output file name (default: output.fasta).